mohamedattahri/rst/README.md

 // assuming User implements rst.Resource

 // MarshalREST returns the profile picture of the user if the Accept header
-// of the request indicates "image/png", and relies on the rst.Marshal
+// of the request indicates "image/png", and relies on rst.MarshalResource
-// method to handle the other cases. func (u *User) MarshalREST(r *http.Request) (string, []byte, error) {
+// to handle the other cases.
+func (u *User) MarshalREST(r *http.Request) (string, []byte, error) {
 	accept := rst.ParseAccept(r.Header.Get("Accept"))
 	if accept.Negotiate(png) == png {